rosscreighton/pong/README.md

 # pong
-rough emulation of Atari's 'PONG' in vanilla javascript
+rough emulation of Atari's 'PONG' in native javascript